 New classical guitar arrangement: Je crois entendre encore (G. Bizet) (link)

 newcenturyguitar.com—who is it for?

 My name is Tuomas Kourula.
-I’m a Finnish classical guitar teacher—you can find out more about me here.
-I compose new classical guitar music for you to listen and play.
-My style is melodic, emotional, rhythmically alive, accessible and fun.
-You might call it “cinematic fusion” style.
+I'm a Finnish classical guitar teacher—you can find out more about me here.
+My compositional style is melodic, emotional, rhythmically alive, accessible and fun.
+You might call it "cinematic fusion" style.
 Like movies, I want to tell you a story and move you, and do it in an entertaining way.

 It's getting harder and harder to motivate guitar students to keep practicing classical guitar.
 There are so many other things taking up their interest and time.
 Diverse and interesting repertoire can help out a lot!

 My compositions have had an overwhelmingly positive response from my own guitar students.
 I hope that also you (and your students, if you're a teacher) will like my music.

 Because I'm a classical guitar teacher, I know that you can never find enough of this kind of contemporary yet accessible music for classical guitar.
 Classical guitar music sometimes seems to be stuck between the past or the present.
 I think that the most fruitful approach is to fuse different styles and sounds.